Find My Cancer Drug

 Crizotinib comes in a capsule form and is taken twice a day.
-The capsule should be swallowed whole (do not break or chew) with a glass of water, with or without food.
-If you miss a dose, you can take it as soon as you remember up to 6 hours before the next scheduled dose.
+The capsule should be swallowed whole (do not break, open or chew) with a glass of water, with or without food.
+If you miss a dose, take it as soon as you remember, up to 6 hours before the next scheduled dose.
 If it is less than 6 hours until the next dose, do not take the missed dose.
 Do not take two doses at once to make up for the one you missed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include (but are not limited to): grapefruit, grapefruit juice, ketoconazole, rifampin, phenytoin, St. John's wort, and fentanyl.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Some patients develop visual changes, typically within the first 2 weeks of treatment.
-This can include seeing flashes of light, blurry vision, sensitivity to light or seeing "floaters".
+This can include seeing flashes of light, blurry vision, sensitivity to light, double vision, or seeing "floaters".
 Notify your healthcare provider right away if you notice any changes in your vision.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.